-The Foundation's endowment (the Endowment) consist of five separate donor restricted endowment funds.
-The purposes of the endowment funds are 1) to supports education programs each year, 2) to support the Middlefork Savanna, 3) to be used toward the general operations of the Lake County Forest Preserve District, 4) to support Grassy Lake and 5) to be used for habitat restoration.
+The Foundation's endowment (the Endowment) consists of nine separate donor restricted endowment funds.
+The purposes of the endowment funds are 1) to supports education programs each year, 2) to support the Middlefork Savanna, 3) to be used toward the general operations of the Lake County Forest Preserve District, 4) to support Grassy Lake, 5) to be used for habitat restoration, 6) to be used for the adopt an acre program, 7) to be used for the adopt a trail program, 8) to be used for benches and 9) to be used for 1000 Oaks.

 The Foundation's Board of Directors have interpreted the Uniform Prudent Management of Institutional Funds Act (UPMIFA) enacted in the State of Illinois as requiring the preservation of the fair value of the original gift as of the gift date of the donor-restricted endowment funds absent explicit donor stipulations to the contrary.
-At December 31, 2020 and 2019, there were no such donor stipulations.
+At December 31, 2021 and 2020, there were no such donor stipulations.
 As a result of this interpretation, we retain in perpetuity (a) the original value of initial and subsequent gifts amounts (including promises to give net of discount and allowance for doubtful accounts) donated to the endowment and (b) any accumulations to the endowment made in accordance with the direction of the applicable donor gift instrument at the time the accumulation is added to the fund.